wrestlehacks64/hostiletakeover/progress/04-ATTIRE-RicFlair1.md

-# Log 04 - Woooooo
+# Log 04 - Attire / Ric Flair 1

 Starting my first wrestler mod, I decided to make Ric Flair.
 I thought it would be a simple intro to editing in-game graphics.